brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 - It will always return the same value based on the same parameters
 - It doesn't have any side effects.
 It can't mutate state outside of the function

-In the beginning it might seem pragmatic to use side effects, but that mostly means we aren't thinking reactive completely.
+In the beginning it might seem pragmatic to use side effects, but that mostly means we aren't fully thinking reactively.
 Therefore avoid side effects at much as possible.

 ## Avoiding memory leaks